brucemack/microlink/docs/asl_supplement.md

 * When a NEW is received, reset the outbound_seq to 1.
 * When sending a frame, set the ISeqno field to inbound_expected_seq.
 * When sending any frame send outbound_seq in the OSeqno field.
 After sending a frame **that is not an ACK** increment outbound_seq field.
-* When a full frame is received, check the OSeqno field and increment the next_expected_seq.
+* When a full frame is received, check the OSeqno field vs the expected value and increment the inbound_expected_seq.

 ## Message Format/Semantics